SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/00-Lesson-Introduction.md

 [/video-vimeo]

-## In this lesson you will learn about:
+## In this lesson you will learn:

 **1. Let vs Var**

-- What is the difference between **Let** and **Var**?
+- What is the difference between **Let** and **Var**

 **2. Data Type**

-- What is Data-Type?
+- What is a Data Type

 **3. Strings**

-- Reading and working with Strings.
+- Reading and working with Strings

 **4. Numberings**

-- How to work with **Numbers**.
+- How to work with **Numbers**

 **5. Booleans**

-- What represents boolean properties?
+- What represents boolean properties

 **6. TypeOf operator**

-- TypeOf operator overview.
+- TypeOf operator overview

 [/slide]